Streaming Protocols for Live Broadcasting: Everything You Need to Know [2024 Update]

 Web Real-Time Communication (WebRTC) is relatively new compared to the others on our list and technically not considered a streaming protocol, but often talked about as though it is.
 It is what’s largely responsible for your ability to participate in live video conferences directly in your browser.

-WebRTC gained a lot of popularity during the pandemic because it was made with the intention of supporting web conferencing and VoIP.
+WebRTC gained a lot of popularity during the pandemic because it was made to support web conferencing and VoIP.
 Microsoft Teams, which exploded in popularity during the pandemic, uses WebRTC for both audio and video communications.

 Video Codecs Supported: